SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 >    #SBATCH --reservation=XXXX
 >    ###
 >    module load anaconda3/2020.02
->    source activate scw_test
+>    source activate test
 >    python3 plot.py
 >    ~~~
 >    {: .bash}
-> 3. Run the job with `sbatch plot.sh`.
+> 4. Run the job with `sbatch plot.sh`.
 Did the job complete
 >    successfully?
 Are there any errors in the error file?
-> 4. Fix the cause of the errors by adjusting (or removing) the appropriate parameter.
+> 5. Fix the cause of the errors by adjusting (or removing) the appropriate parameter.
-> 5. Copy back the resulting file, `temp.png` using SCP or SFTP and
+> 6. Copy back the resulting file, `temp.png` using SCP or SFTP and
 >    view it on your computer.
 > 6. Add the following lines to the Python script (between the
 >    `plt.plot` line and the `plt.savefig` line) to make it embed the job